Rigidity of random stationary measures and applications to point processes

-{\bf Abstract } The {\it mass rigidity} of a stationary random measure $ \M$ on $ \mathbb{R}^{d}$ or $ \mathbb{Z} ^{d}$ (called {\it number rigidity} for a point process) entails that for a bounded set $ A$ the knowledge of $\M $ on $ A^{c}$ determines $ \M(A)$; the $ k$-order rigidity for an integer $ k$ means we can recover the moments of the restriction of $ \M$ onto $ A$ up to order $ k$.
-We show that the $ \k$-rigidity properties of a random stationary measure $ \M$ can be characterised by the integrability properties around $ 0$ of $ \s_{}$, the continuous part of the spectral measure, by exploiting a connection with Schwartz' Paley-Wiener theorem for analytic functions of exponential type.

-If $ \s_{}^{-1}$ is not integrable in zero, $ \M$ is mass rigid, and similarly if $ \s_{}$ has a zero of order $2 k$ in $ 0$, then $ \M$ is $ k$-rigid.
-In the continuous setting, these local conditions are also necessary if $ \s_{}$ has finitely many zeros, or is isotropic, or is at the opposite separable.
+{\bf Abstract } The {\it number rigidity} of a stationary point process $ \P$ entails that for a bounded set $ A$ the knowledge of $\P $ on $ A^{c}$ a.s. determines $\P(A)$; the $ k$-order rigidity means the moments of $ \P1_{A}$ up to order $ k$ can be recovered.
+We show that $ k$-rigidity occurs if the continuous component $ \s$ of $ \P$'s {\it structure factor} has a zero of order $ k$ in $ 0$, by exploiting a connection with Schwartz's Paley-Wiener theorem for analytic functions of exponential type; these results apply to any random $ L^{2}$ wide sense stationary measure on $ \mathbb{R}^{d}$ or $ \mathbb{Z} ^{d}$.
+In the continuous setting, these local conditions are also necessary if $ \s_{}$ has finitely many zeros, or is isotropic, or at the opposite separable.
 This explains why no model seems to exhibit rigidity in dimension $ d\geqslant 3$, and allows to efficiently recover many recent rigidity results about point processes.
-In the discrete setting, these results hold provided $ \# A >2k$.

-For a continuous Determinantal point process with reduced kernel $ \kappa $, $ k$-rigidity is equivalent to $ (1- \widehat {\kappa ^{2}})^{-1}$ having a zero of order $ 2k$ in $ 0$, which answers questions on completeness and number rigidity.
-We also explore the consequences of these statements in the less tractable realm of Riesz gases.\\
+For a field on $ \mathbb{Z} ^{d}$, these results hold provided $ \# A >2k$.
+For a continuous Determinantal point process with reduced kernel $ \kappa $, $ k$-rigidity is equivalent to $ (1- \widehat {\kappa ^{2}})^{-1}$ having a zero of order $ k$ in $ 0$, which answers questions on completeness and number rigidity.
+We also deduce some non-integrability results in the less tractable realm of Riesz gases.
+Finally, we are able to prove that random stationary quasicrystals are maximally rigid on any compact.\\